tpope/vim-rhubarb/README.markdown

 If [fugitive.vim][] is the Git, rhubarb.vim is the Hub.
 Here's the full list of features:

-* Enables `:Gbrowse` from fugitive.vim to open GitHub URLs.  (`:Gbrowse` currently has native support for this, but it is slated to be removed.)
+* Enables `:Gbrowse` from fugitive.vim to open GitHub URLs.

 * Sets up `:Git` to use [`hub`](https://github.com/github/hub) if installed rather than `git`.